denten-papers/harcourt-exposed/intro.md

 Because the erosion of privacy and the rise of the expository society happens through countless small, personal decisions, the answer must involve a collective response with the participation of every digital subject.
-The book ends there, compelling the reader to action.
+The book ends there, calling the reader to action.

 What is to be done?
-Compelled by Harcourt's call to action I suggest the following several avenues for exploration in search for viable models of dissent and disobedience.
+Compelled by Harcourt's call to action I suggest the following several avenues for exploration in search for viable models for digital dissent.

 First, the war.
 We must not forget that the state of affairs Harcourt describes in his book is linked intimately with the armaments of perpetual